zerta92/tech-test-2024-main/README.md

 ## Running the Backend
 1. Navigate to the `backend` directory:
-2. Install dependencies:
+2. Install dependencies:  yarn install
-3. Start the backend server:
+3. Start the backend server:  yarn start

 ## Running the Frontend
 1. Navigate to the `frontend` directory:
-2. Install dependencies:
+2. Install dependencies:  yarn install
-3. Start the frontend server:
+3. Start the frontend server:  yarn start

 ## Accessing the App